R-Daneel0livaw/mtls/README.md

 ## Prerequisites

-Create a top-level `certs` directory and a scenario# directory within it for each test case as the below instructions detail.
+1. Create (if non-existent) a top-level `certs` directory and a scenario# directory within it for each test case as the below instructions detail.
+2. Ensure openssl-custom.cnf exists within the `certs`.

 ## Scenario 1